Algebraic structures of Vassiliev invariants for knot families: One-parametric families

 \section{One-parametric families}

 In this section, we explore relations between Vassiliev invariants that arise in the case of 1-parametric families.
 In any 1-parametric knot family, we have exactly one algebraically independent Vassiliev invariant.
-However, algebraic relations can be involved and not allow one to express all Vassiliev invariants via an algebraically independent one uniquely.

-Thus, we are also interested in primary Vassiliev invariants.
-The algebra of Vassiliev invariants for any 1-parametric family turn out to be finitely generated.
+However, there can be more than one primary Vassiliev invariants, but still, their number is finite.